Legorobotdude/esp8266-LED-matrix-clock/README.md

 Wire CLK to CLK and MOSI to DIN.
 The CS pin from the 7219 can be connected to any GPIO, just define it in the code.
 The default is 16.

 Adjust the matrix rotation in the setup for your Matrices.

+Make sure you have the (MAX72XX Panel Library) [https://github.com/markruys/arduino-Max72xxPanel] and the (NTP Client Library) [https://github.com/arduino-libraries/NTPClient] installed.
+(Note that the Max72xx library requires the Adafruit GFX library.)